 - All required medications – If you take them daily, make sure you bring them with you.

 - Relevant maps and paths – If you’re camping in a new environment or you’re not quite as experienced, consider this a necessity.
-You can access maps offline with certain mobile apps, or a GPS (like the Hema HX-1 Navigator).
+You can access maps offline with certain mobile apps, or a GPS.
+If you are worried about getting lost and not being to open your maps properly you can always invest in a reception booster like a Cel-Fi-Go.

 - Swimwear – If you’re within walking range of a beach, why not use it?
 You can keep your proper clothes dry and enjoy the beach in your swimwear.